 What Fair Housing Means

-The Fair Housing Act is a federal law that prohibits housing discrimination on the basis of race, color, religion, national origin, sex, disability, and familial status.
+The Fair Housing Act (FHA) is a federal law that prohibits housing discrimination on the basis of race, color, religion, national origin, sex, disability, and familial status.
 In North Carolina, this act also includes sexual orientation and gender identity.

 What Does the North Carolina Fair Housing Act Cover?